mathjax/MathJax-src/README.md

     node -r esm filename.js

 and simply import the needed MathJax code.

+The file `v3-lab.html` is an interactive lab that you can open in a browser to experiment with MathJax v3.  it relies on the MathJax components, which you will need to build using the command

+    npm run make-components

+from the main directory of this repository.